bala5071/bala5071/README.md

 - 👋 Hi, I’m @bala5071
 - 🌱 I’m currently studying MS in ELectrical and Computer Engineering with concentration in Computer Vision, Machine Learning and Algorithms
 - 💞️ I’m interested in Machine Learning, Computer Vision and Data Science
-- 📫 How to reach me balasubramaniamrenganathan@gmail.com
+- 📫 How to reach me balasubramaniamrenganathan@gmail.com and renganathan.b@northeastern.edu

 <!---
 bala5071/bala5071 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.